 - To seek corrections of their records through a request to amend the records, or a request for a hearing to challenge the content of their records, or to include a written statement therein;

-- To file complaints with the Office of the Chancellor or with the US Department of Education regarding violations of the rights accorded by Federal law or University policy.
+- To file complaints with the U.S. Department of Education regarding violations of FERPA.

 The campus maintains various types of student records in various locations throughout the campus.

 Information about these records may be requested from the Office of the Registrar, 500 Parnassus Avenue, MU-200W.

 Please contact the Office of the Registrar if you have questions about FERPA or the privacy of student records.